 Because you refuse to accept it, how ever can you give it back?
 And because you never give it back, you never get to experience what love truly is.
 A gift.

 Like presents under the tree at Christmas, you see them wrapped up and you wait patiently until the morning to open them.
 Sometimes your parents let you open one the night before and something inside you chooses that one.
 Maybe it was the biggest one, maybe it was the smallest one.
-Maybe it was strangely shaped and mysterious, or maybe you recognized it.
+Maybe it was the strangely shaped and mysterious one, or maybe you recognized it.

 We rarely know what feelings a person is going to give us.
 What kind of love they are capable of giving.
-But sometimes we don’t have the patience to find out.
-Sometimes we find a familiar feeling and reach for it.
+Sometimes we don’t have the patience to find out and sometimes we find a familiar feeling and reach for it.
 We recognize it, its comfortable, and there is no risk.

 Just for a moment, look at the gifts under the Christmas tree and imagine to yourself that no matter what present you open, you will be happy.